denigma/denigma/docs/main.rst

 For sending Emails via gmail account a few settings need to be declared [http://stackoverflow.com/questions/6914687/django-sending-email].

-Gmail can be used to send Emails of a specfific domain via SES.
+Gmail can be used to send Emails of a specific domain via SES.
 However, the Email address of this domain can not be addressed via SES as it is sayed to be blacklisted.
 Fortunately, it is not necessary to send Emails from Denigma to Denigma so far.